Kerr Black Hole Evaporation and Page Curve: Review of Black Hole Evaporation and Page Curve

 As shown in \cite{Page:1993wv, Page:2013dx}, the von Neumann entropy or the entanglement entropy of the Hawking radiation, $S_{\textrm{vN}} (t)$, is very close to $S_{\textrm{rad}} (t)$ for $t < t_*$ and very close to $S_{\textrm{BH}}$ for $t > t_*$.
-Therefore, we can express $S_{\textrm{vN}} (t)$ using the Heaviside step function as follows:
+Therefore, we can express $S_{\textrm{vN}} (t)$ using the Heaviside step function $\Theta (t)$ as follows:

-which is the Page curve for Schwarzschild black hole (see Fig.~\ref{fig:PageCurveSchwarzschild}).
+which is the Page curve for the Schwarzschild black hole (see Fig.~\ref{fig:PageCurveSchwarzschild}).

-When an ambient reference system $X$ is taken into account, the Page curve of the von Neumann entropy can be distinguished from the one of the black hole entropy.
+When an ambient reference system $X$ is considered, the Page curve of the von Neumann entropy can be distinguished from that of the black hole entropy.
 As discussed in \cite{Page:2013dx}, we assume that the black hole $Y$ is initially maximally entangled with the reference system $X$, and the Hawking radiation is $Z$ (see Fig.~\ref{fig:BHsystem}).